ajhPHROS/MATH-6600/README.md

 ### Lecture 1

-- methods of applied mathematics
+- Models and data in modern applied math
-- linear algebra with functions
+- Dimensionality, nonlinearity, and uncertainty
-- infinite-dimensional vector spaces
+- Intro to linear approximation: Taylor and Fourier series